-Time Columns: Determines the time column for each data set.
+- Time Columns: Determines the time column for each data set.
 As merging and resampling relies on the time, it is important that you select the correct column for each data set here.
-If the different time columns contain different time units, ensure that each column has the correct time unit set in its Data Source Node.

-Clamp to Common Time: If enabled, the output data will consist only of the time segment that is common to all input data sets.
-If disabled the output data will have the same length as the data on Input 1 (if Time Source is set to "Input 1"), or of a time segment that will include all data points from the merged sets, i.e. start at the earliest time of all merged sets and end at the latest time of all merged sets (if Time Source is set to "Complete Resample").

-If Clamp to Common Time is disabled, the data rows before the first row [or after the last row] in a source column are filled according to the following rules:

-- If the column is of type DateTime or TimeSpan, or the column is constant, monotonically increasing or monotonically decreasing, the value from the first row [from the last row] in the source column is used. - Otherwise, the Default Value for the column's type is used.

-Resample Methods: The methods for resampling for different column types.
-For each column type, you can choose between the following alternatives:

-Previous Value: Use the last value in this column before the current time.
+If the different time columns contain different time units, ensure that each column has the correct time unit set in its Data Source Node. - Clamp to Common Time: If enabled, the output data will consist only of the time segment that is common to all input data sets.
+If disabled the output data will have the same length as the data on Input 1 (if Time Source is set to "Input 1"), or of a time segment that will include all data points from the merged sets, i.e. start at the earliest time of all merged sets and end at the latest time of all merged sets (if Time Source is set to "Complete Resample"). - Keep Monotony: If Clamp to Common Time is disabled, this setting influences how the data rows before the first row [or after the last row] in a source column are filled: - If "Keep Monotony" is disabled, the Default Value for the column's type is used. - If "Keep Monotony", the node tries to keep monotone columns monotone, by applying the following rules: - If the Resample Method of the column is not "As Message Rows", and the column is of type DateTime or TimeSpan, or the column is constant, monotonically increasing or monotonically decreasing, the value from the first row [from the last row] in the source column is used. - Otherwise, the Default Value for the column's type is used. - Resample Methods: The methods for resampling for different column types.
+For each column type, you can choose between the following alternatives: - Previous Value: Use the last value in this column before the current time. - Nearest Neighbor: Use the value in this column that exists with the smallest time distance to the currentz time.